1963 Saint John's Johnnies football team: Camellia Bowl

 On December 7, 1963, the Johnnies faced Prairie View A&M in the Camellia Bowl, the NAIA national championship game played in Sacramento, California.
-Prairie View, which featured future NFL stars Ken Houston and Otis Taylor, came into the game as the undefeated black college national champion.
+Prairie View, which featured future NFL stars Ken Houston and Otis Taylor came into the game as the undefeated black college national champion.
 Three months after the March on Washington and two weeks after the assassination of John F. Kennedy, the Camellia Bowl matched the all-black Prairie View Panthers against the all-white Saint John's Johnnies.
-The Johnnies trailed at halftime, but moved ahead with two third-quarter touchdowns and won by a 33–27 score.
-The victory extended Saint John's winning streak to 19 games.
-It also brought an NAIA Football National Championship to Saint Johns.
+The Johnnies trailed at halftime, but moved ahead with two third-quarter touchdowns and won, 33–27.
+The victory extended Saint John's winning streak to 19 games and brought an NAIA Football National Championship to Saint John's.

 Awards and honors

-Coach Gagliardi was selected by the United Press International (UPI) as the MIAC Coach of the Year.
+United Press International (UPI) named Gagliardi the MIAC Coach of the Year.
 He was also named small college coach of the year by the Rockne Club of America.
 The 1963 team won the first of four national championships earned by Gagliardi's teams at Saint John's.
-Gagliardi's teams also won national championships in 1965, 1976, and 2003.
+The next three were in 1965, 1976, and 2003.
 Gagliardi became the winningest coach in college football history and was inducted into the College Football Hall of Fame.

 Halfback Bernie Beckman was named MIAC Player of the Year, as voted by the MIAC coaches for the UPI.

-Saint John's dominated the 1963 All-MIAC football team selected by the conference coaches, filling 12 of 22 spots: Craig Muyres (named as quarterback on offensive team and safety on defensive team); halfback Bernie Beckman (named to the offensive and defensive teams); halfback Bob Spinner; fullback Rich Froehle; end Ken Roering (named to the offensive and defensive teams); tackle John McDowell (named to the offensive and defensive teams); offensive guard Dave Honer; and defensive end Hardy Reyerson.
+Saint John's dominated the 1963 All-MIAC football team selected by the conference coaches, filling 12 of 22 spots: Beckman (named to the offensive and defensive teams); Craig Muyres (named as quarterback on offensive team and safety on defensive team); halfback Bob Spinner; fullback Rich Froehle; end Ken Roering (named to the offensive and defensive teams); tackle John McDowell (named to the offensive and defensive teams); offensive guard Dave Honer; and defensive end Hardy Reyerson.

 The 1963 team was inducted into Saint John's J-Club Hall of Honor in 2019.